-How many times in your life have you smiled and shook your head in disbelief at how strongly you thought you had to have some material thing or some experience—that “if-I-don’t-get-it-I’ll-die” type of desire?
+If you're like me, you've lost count of how often you've reflecte in disbelief at how strongly you thought you had to have some material thing or some experience—that “if-I-don’t-get-it-I’ll-die” type of desire that can quickly become an obsession.
 Now you look back and it’s just one more item on that list of “wants” that no longer has any hold over you.

-I look back and laugh at that kid with her out-of-control desire for a horse, but the fact is, I can still want something so badly that it feels like a need over which I have no control.
+It's easy for me to look back at that young teen and think that her out-of-control desire to be popular was truly silly; but the fact is, I can still want something so badly that it feels like a need over which I have no control.
 I experience it as more than a preference (like, for example, to watch a particular TV show).
 It feels as if my very happiness depends on fulfilling the desire in question.

 Here are some of painful desires that periodically come up for me: